20 Black and White Animals With Names, Pictures, and Facts

 Which Animals Are Black and White?

 Black and white animals have exceptional beauty.
 While many people think the most beautiful animal species are those with the most color—such as birds with bright plumage, striped tigers, and vibrant, spotted butterflies—black and white animals can be just as visually spectacular.
-Here's a list of 20 fantastic B&W animals with images.
+Here's a list of 20 fantastic black and white animals with images.

 Why Are Some Animals Black and White?